QUICK ANSWER

 Is PIP Required?

 PIP is required in no-fault states (Florida, Michigan, New Jersey, New York, Pennsylvania, and others).
-Check your state requirements.
+Check requirements in your state.

 Average Cost